ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 ![Setting stroke's properties in ct.js text style](./images/tutJettyCat_26.png)

 We can save the style now.
-After that, we will need a new type that will display a star icon and a score counter.
+After that, we will need a new template that will display a star icon and a score counter.

-Create a new type and call it `StarCounter`.
+Create a new template and call it `StarCounter`.
 As its texture, we will reuse our `Star` texture.
 In its On Create code, put the following snippet:

 ```js
 this.label = new PIXI.Text('0', ct.styles.get('Orange'));